 Pain in the abdomen

-Most of the time, it is caused by large cysts because when they become too big, they apply abnormal pressure on the urethra, and consequently, affect the rectum and colon, which derives in abdominal pain.
+It is usually caused by large cysts because when they become too big, they apply abnormal pressure on the urethra, affecting the rectum and colon, which derives in abdominal pain.

 Diagnosis of Prostate Problems in Dogs

-Your veterinarian will use different methods for diagnosis your dog:
+Your veterinarian will use different methods for the diagnosis of your dog:

 - Rectum Exam.
-The veterinarian will insert a gloved finger into the rectum of your dog to examine the prostate, to determine if there is any abnormality and if your pet feels pain.
+The veterinarian will insert a gloved finger into your dog’s rectum to examine the prostate to determine any abnormality and if your pet feels pain.